“Everybody needs money. That’s why it’s called money.”

 How not to formulate your money-related objectives

 I wish to be correctly understood: I am not saying that one doesn’t need money in life: one needs money to make money.
-However, money cannot represent an objective in itself or an engine for certain ideas.
-There is no point in setting yourself to get a certain amount of money if you don’t associate that amount of money to motivation, a desire, or a clear purpose: what are you going to do with it?
+However, money cannot represent an objective or an engine for specific ideas.
+There is no point in setting yourself to get a certain amount of money if you don’t associate that amount with motivation, a desire, or a clear purpose: what will you do with it?
 What is your use of it?
 What do you need it for?
 And this desire had better be positively expressed, not: “I want to get rid of poverty”.
 Money is an effect, not a cause.

 “Making money is like digging with a nail while losing it is like pouring water on the sand.”